 King Departs For Saudi Arabia

-HRH Crown Prince Hussein bin Abdullah is accompanying His Majesty, according to a Royal Court statement.
+His Royal Highness Crown Prince Al Hussein bin Abdullah II is accompanying His Majesty.

 Legal Disclaimer: